Multilingual LLMs Inherently Reward In-Language Time-Sensitive Semantic Alignment for Low-Resource Languages: Benchmark For Low-Resource Temporal Reasoning

 \subsection{Problem Setting}

-The Time-Sensitive Question Answering (TSQA) task requires that the LLMs generate an accurate answer in response to a temporal query.
-This answer may be a temporal delineation or an event, depending on the structure of the query, which can include time-time, time-event, and event-event scenarios.
+The Time–Sensitive Question Answering (TSQA) task requires that the LLMs generate an accurate answer in response to a temporal query.
+This answer may be a temporal delineation or an event, depending on the structure of the query, which can include time–time, time–event, and event–event scenarios.
 Our experiments are conducted in a closed-book environment, requiring LLMs to deliver precise facts without reliance on external contexts.
 As illustrated in Figure \ref{fig:main}, to demonstrate the prompt in a cross-lingual in-context learning framework, a few-shot example from a resource-rich language, accompanied by the query in a low-resource language, is provided.

 In this study, we consider the following baselines- \begin{itemize} \item \textbf{Cross-Lingual In-Context Learning (\xicl) \cite{winata-etal-2021-language}.} The model is primed with limited examples from resource-rich language serving as demonstrations, along with a query in low-resource language. \item \textbf{\xinsta\ (Semantic Aligner) \cite{tanwar2023multilingualllmsbettercrosslingual}.} \xinsta\ has advanced the \xicl\ method by introducing a retrieval of semantically akin examples for queries across languages, leveraging label space alignment. \end{itemize}